idangal11/Generating_Vessel_Trajectories/README.md

 ## 📊 Results

-* The GPT-based model was able to **generate realistic continuation of vessel tracks**.
+* The GPT-based model was able to **generate approximate vessel tracks**.
-* Prediction quality varied by vessel type (cargo, tanker, fishing).
-* Demonstrated that NLP-inspired models can successfully adapt to geospatial sequence prediction.
+* Demonstrated that NLP-inspired models can adapt to geospatial sequence prediction.

 ---